Use your keyboard arrow keys to navigate

 Insights

-Four out of eight comparable dimensions received higher on average results in the current year than in the previous years, this indicates a level of improvement across the range of dimensions.
+Four out of the eight dimensions measured received higher on average results in the current year than in the previous years, this indicates a level of improvement across the range of dimensions.
 'Diversity' (+18/100) had the most improvement in dimension agreement over the year, an incredible result.
 'Belonging' (-10/100), 'Local Impact' (-6/100) had lower results in the current year compared to the previous year's results, still receiving a positive result.

 Unsplash — Photo: Annie Spratt